project-open-data/csv-to-api/README.md

 Usage
 -----

-1. Download CSV to API.
+1. Download the package.
 2. Copy `class.csv-to-api.inc.php` and `index.php` to your web server.
-2. Load a CSV file using the URL for `index.php` using the arguments below.
+3. Load a CSV file via the URL `index.php`, using the arguments below.

 Arguments
 ---------